|

 insurers are finding that difficult to deal

+with.
 Emma Holyer of

 Direct Line said the proliferation of speed